 It is sad to note that Dr. Fromm himself, in penetrating so deeply to uncover the root of the Nazi phenomenon, could offer as an alternative nothing other than feeble socialism, itself the product of the self-same desire to escape from freedom he so capably dissected.
 It is a mistake that was not repeated by another great European of his generation, Bertrand de Jouvenel, who in another book written during the Second World War, On Power (translation published 1949, original French 1945), not only rightly pointed out the primacy of the drive for security over the drive for liberty but also refused to attribute the drive to security, as exemplified in the 19th and 20th centuries, to the dominance of capitalism and the rise of mass man and mass organization – as Fromm had – but to the Rights of Man and Citizen themselves.
-De Jouvenel discerned, as not many others have, that those rights in fact are the transcript of sturdy, autonomous, self-reliant citizenship, in no need of the material security a welfare state can provide.
+De Jouvenel discerned, as not many others have, that those rights in fact are the transcript of sturdy, autonomous, self-reliant citizenship, in no need of the material security a welfare state can provide – and as such, they contradict the aspirations of modern times.
 It is this contradiction that M. de Jouvenel laid bare – this contradiction lying at the heart of the human rights doctrine itself, that the rights of life, liberty, and property put forward in the 18th century are the antithesis of subsequently promulgated rights to work, social security, and the like.
 The former are rights to liberty, the latter rights to security; and it would be singularly obtuse to deny that the latter have been consistently and inexorably gaining ground on the former, and probably will continue to do so until they either swallow them up entirely, or the course of history itself becomes clear to the public consciousness and then – mirabile dictu – is consciously diverted.